 It is easier to install Spyder (at least in Linux) but PyCharm is not that hard to install.
-In fact, if you are running Ubuntu you can just add a PPA (See here on how to install PyCharm this way) and install PyCharm using your favourite package manager.
+In fact, if you are running Ubuntu you can just add a PPA (See here on how to install PyCharm this way) and install PyCharm using your favorite package manager.
 If you are a Windows user, you just download an installation file (Download PyCharm).

 Spyder is also part of two great Python distributions, Anaconda and WinPython.
 Anaconda is cross-platform and WinPython for Windows only.
-Both distributions comes with most of the Python packages that you may need (and probably more than you need!)
+Both distributions come with most of the Python packages that you may need (and probably more than you need!)
 Thus, you will get a lot of what you need to write code and Spyder in one installation.

 PyCharms have support for VCS systems (e.g., Git and Mercurial) is also a great feature that is in favor for PyCharm.
 I know that some people find this attractive; they don’t have to use the command line.

 Okey, which IDE do I think is the best?
 I think that Spyder, still, is a great IDE.
-PyCharm do, of course, offer a lot more features.
+PyCharm does, of course, offer a lot more features.
 If you are running a relatively new computer and is using Linux (e.g., Ubuntu), PyCharm may be the best (almost) free Python IDE.

 On the other hand, if you are using Windows and don’t want to install a lot of Python packages by your self, Spyder you can choose to install either Anaconda or WinPython.

 In fact, in the lab where we run Windows 10 computers, I have installed Anaconda (as can be read in the comments, Python(x, y) is no longer maintained).
-Here I use Spyder but at home I tend to write in PyCharm.
+Here I use Spyder but at home, I tend to write in PyCharm.

-In conclusion, for scientific use maybe Spyder is the best free Python IDE (for Windows, Linux and OS-X).
+In conclusion, for scientific use maybe Spyder is the best free Python IDE (for Windows, Linux, and OS-X).
 If you are a more general programmer or want to have a lot of features within the user interface, PyCharm may be your choice!